Technigo/project-github-tracker/README.md

 # GitHub Tracker

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.

-## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+A GitHub-like page where you can track all of the projects which I will build at Technigos boot camp.
+For this project, I continued my journey with JavaScript and digging deeper into API.

+# What I learned

+- how to fetch data from API
+- how to pass data to functions
+- how to use filter/find functions

-## View it live
+# View it live

 Demo: https://github-tracker-by-darya.netlify.app/